 "I have thoroughly enjoyed thinking about methodologies and the different angles to re-investigate current issues.
-This helps to pull me out of the current fire-fighting approach that we tried every day, re-look at the issues that we are facing, and approach them more holistically, with a broader view and deeper thought."
+This helps to pull me out of the current firefighting approach that we tried every day, re-look at the issues that we are facing, and approach them more holistically, with a broader view and deeper thought."

-China DBA programme
+Anna L. Q. Zheng, China DBA programme

 DBA tailored to corporate organisations

 Our DBA is a prime example of how we enable individuals to achieve respected qualifications while undertaking research that's focused on, and beneficial to, their organisations and sectors.
-The course has been established since 1998 but in 2007 we launched the first cohort purely recruited from China.
-Students are taught in Nottingham whilst carrying out research in their organisations in China, which include major brands like Nike, Intel and Motorola.
+The course has been established since 1998, but in 2007 we launched the first cohort purely recruited from China.
+Students are taught in Nottingham while carrying out research in their organisations in China, which include major brands like Nike, Intel and Motorola.